vickygx/Fritter/README.md

 	- view own tweets
 	- view tweets of others
 	- see other users
+	- follow other users
+	- visit user's page
+	- retweet other user's tweets

-The application is a Express Application built on MongoDB as its database.
+The application is an Express Application built on MongoDB as its database.

 II.
 Approach